 Medulloblastomas account for 15%-20% all childhood brain tumours; they are most common in children between and 8.
 Boys are at a slightly higher risk than girls.
 More than 70% of cases occur in children under the age of 10; incidence decreases significantly with age.

 Whilst medulloblastoma symptoms may differ from child to child, they include:

 Medulloblastomas can be diagnosed using several imaging tests, such as CT, MRI or PET scans.
 Doctors may choose to follow up with a biopsy to confirm the presence of a medulloblastoma.
 Read about Blake’s medulloblastoma story and how it all started with severe nightime headaches and vomitting.

 A combination of treatments for medulloblastomas is currently in use.
 Surgery is almost always used to remove as much of a tumour as possible.

 If a tumour cannot be completely removed this way, a follow-up course of chemotherapy or radiotherapy may be given.
 Steroids may also be prescribed to reduce the swelling associated with medulloblastoma brain tumours, although these do not stop the overall growth.

 With surgery playing a large part in treatment, medulloblastoma treatment can be very aggressive.

-We are funding a variety of research projects to learn more about how medulloblastoma develops and can be treated.
+We are funding a variety of research projects to learn more about how medulloblastoma develops in the posterior fossa and how it can be treated.
 You can read more about these below, or to learn more about CNS tumour treatments, visit our Brain & CNS Tumour page.
-Our conference, taking place in September 2017, will also feature talks about how diagnosis is being improved.